 Most licensed food establishments must have at least one manager or operator certified in food protection practices.
 Certification is required for most food establishments, but not all.
-Simple food establishments that serve only single service, individual, already pre-wrapped foods from a licensed food distributor or serve/sell only non-potentially hazardous foods are exempt from the certification requirement.
 The new food code allows for an exemption in the following situations: prepackaged retail food establishments (meal and non-meal), when handling only fresh fruits or produce; transient events; and micro markets.
 Operators of Transient Retail Food Establishments are exempt from this requirement.
 Only DATCP establishments that engage in retail food activities are required to have a certified food protection manager.

 To meet regulatory requirements, required personnel must post the exam certificate, taken within the past 5 years, in public view and available for review by inspection staff.
 Small operators must post the course completion certificate.

 The operator or manager of an establishment that is new or undergoing a change-of-operator must have a food manager with the appropriate credential within the first 90 days after opening.
 With the exception of small operators, all food managers are required to take and pass an approved exam every 5 years.
-Small operators that have 5 or fewer food handlers that have a food manager that has already taken the full certification exam and is renewing within 6 months of expiration of their initial certified food manager credential may use the Food Safety for Small Operators (Recertification) course to meet the requirement.
-Any food manager whose credential is not renewed within 6-months of expiration is required take and pass an approved exam.
+Small operators that have 5 or fewer food handlers that have a food manager that has already taken the full certification exam and is renewing within 90 days after the expiration date of their initial certified food manager credential may use the Food Safety for Small Operators (Recertification) course to meet the requirement.
+Any food manager whose credential is not renewed within 90 days after the expiration date is required take and pass an approved exam.

 The following courses are currently approved for the Food Safety Training for Small Operators credential: